 7: Move Slowly Through your Downsizing

-My transition to tiny living was slow and multiphased, and in retrospect, it was a very kind way to make such a huge transition.
+My transition to tiny living was slow and multiphased.
+In retrospect, it was a very kind way to make such a huge transition.

-My setup was nearly ideal.
-After reducing the contents of my house down to only things that were beautiful or functional, I collected my most dear possessions and moved into my tiny living Seattle apartment, while leaving my house furnished and functional as an Airbnb.
+My setup was nearly ideal: After reducing the contents of my house down to only things that were beautiful or functional, I collected my every-day living and most-prized possessions and moved into my tiny living Seattle apartment, while leaving my house furnished and functional as an Airbnb.

 When I realized I could indeed survive in a tiny house, I listed my big old house for sale and continued operating it as an Airbnb while waiting for a buyer.
 Each vacation I would return to my house, run my fingers over the spine of books, take in the art left behind, and consider what I needed to carry with me into this season- each time returning with a suitcase of beloved items cushioned between layers of clothing.